William Karlsson Game Preview: Golden Knights vs. Blues

 Karlsson Season Stats Insights

-- In 25 games this season, Karlsson has averaged 17:43 on the ice, while putting up a plus-minus of +10.
+- In 26 games this season, Karlsson has a plus-minus of +9, while averaging 17:40 on the ice per game.

-- Karlsson has netted a goal in a game 10 times this season in 25 games played, including multiple goals once.
+- In 10 of 26 games this year, Karlsson has scored a goal, and he has one game with multiple goals.

-- In 17 of 25 games this season, Karlsson has registered a point, and six of those games included multiple points.
+- In 17 of 26 games this year, Karlsson has registered a point, and six of those games included multiple points.

-- In 11 of 25 games this year, Karlsson has had an assist, including one match with at least two.
+- Karlsson has an assist in 11 of 26 games this season, with multiple assists in one of them.

-- Karlsson's odds on his point total prop carry an implied probability of 63.6% that he goes over.
+- Karlsson has an implied probability of 61.7% to exceed his point total based on the odds.

 Sign up for Underdog fantasy today.